-At MEplasticsurgery Plastic Surgery, we understand that the breasts are an essential part of your female identity and that losing them can both harm your self-esteem and impact how comfortable you feel in your own body.
+We understand that the breasts are an essential part of your female identity and that losing them can both harm your self-esteem and impact how comfortable you feel in your own body.
 Dr. Marc Everett can rebuild your breasts and help you regain your self-confidence with both implant and tissue flap breast reconstruction procedures.

 Implant breast reconstruction surgery is typically completed as a two-part procedure.
 While some women can have their implants placed immediately after their mastectomy for direct-to-implant reconstruction, most women need to wait several months before receiving their implants.
 Which method is chosen depends on how much breast tissue the patient has left following removal of the breast cancer and whether enough skin remains to allow for the placement of an implant.

 If extra space needs to be created in preparation for delayed breast reconstruction, then a tissue expander will be placed in the breast following the mastectomy.
 The expander will be gradually enlarged over several weeks or months by injecting a saltwater solution through a small valve in the device.
 Once enough space has been created, and the skin has been adequately stretched, the breast implants may be placed.